Heather McGadie, Mgr.

 Heather McGadie

 Heather McGadie was born and raised in Scotland, studied French language, literature and culture at The University of Aberdeen, including one year teaching in a Breton secondary school and culminating in a Masters degree.
 She then taught English for two years at the Savoy University in the French Alps, where she gained extensive and valuable experience of teaching English as a foreign language.
 Subsequently, she realised a dream and spent two years studying contemporary dance pedagogy and dance in the community, a part-time course at London's Laban Centre for Movement and Dance, and gained a Professional Diploma in Community Dance Studies.
 Concurrently, she taught French and English part-time to young people.
 Contacts made at dance school led her to move to the Czech Republic, where she participated in several dance theatre projects, teaching, performing and writing in both Prague and Scotland for 12 years, but always teaching English in parallel.
 As well as translating a wide variety of texts, many for theatre, academic and arts contexts for 18 years to date, she has now been teaching English in universities, state and private primary schools and to adults in their workplaces, for over 25 years.
-She currently teaches the secondary level at Jeden strom community school, Černošice, after-school groups and Mifun children's choir, employees at AMU in Prague and individual students - both young and older adults.

 Important Milestones